 2. Figure out what resources you already have available

-There are a variety of ways to pay for college that don’t require loans: everything from using savings from your parents or other family members to earning grants and scholarships.
+There are a variety of ways to pay for college that don’t require loans: everything from using savings (such as a 529 account) from your parents or other family members to earning grants and scholarships.
 Depending on the school you choose, these sources may only cover part of your expenses.
 Determining the difference between your current resources and desired college budget will allow you to come up with a workable plan to cover the difference.

 3. File your Free Application for Federal Student Aid (FAFSA)